 Below are the channels that we’ve begun using and are exploring.
 Of course, there are many more out there in both categories, you just have to do the research to find the right ones.
 These channels were identified for our audience — anyone interested in media monitoring, social media, content marketing, inbound marketing, reputation management, and sales.

 We’ve found that each of the external distribution channels (aka amplification networks) have their own set of requirements and best practices, for example:

-Growthhackers.com – Really contribute to the community.
+GrowthHackers – Really contribute to the community.
 Find opportunities to comment with insight or ask questions, share valuable content that’s not yours, and upvote the content you’ve found helpful.
-GH is currently a top drive of traffic for us.

-Inbound.org – The hosts are very grateful for contributions, and the community is generally friendly.
-There’s a lot of overlap with growthhackers.com, so I suggest picking one of the two for each piece of relevant content.
+Growth Hub (previously Inbound.org) – The hosts are very grateful for contributions, and the community is generally friendly.
+There’s a lot of overlap with GrowthHackers, so I suggest picking one of the two for each piece of relevant content.